 The following tips on growing poblano peppers in the garden will help ensure a good harvest:

-Plant poblano pepper seeds indoors eight to 12 weeks before the last average frost date.
+Plant poblano pepper seeds indoors eight to twelve weeks before the last average frost date.
 Keep the seed tray in a warm, well-lit area.
 The seeds will germinate best with a heat mat and supplemental lighting.
 Keep the potting mix slightly moist.
 Seeds germinate in about two weeks.

 Transplant the seedlings to individual pots when they are about 2 inches (5 cm.) tall.
-Plant the seedlings in the garden when they’re 5 to 6 inches (12-15 cm.) tall, but harden them off for a couple of weeks first.
-Nighttime temperatures should be between 60 and 75 F. (15-24 C.).
+Plant the seedlings in the garden when they’re 5 to 6 inches (13-15 cm.) tall, but harden them off for a couple of weeks first.
+Nighttime temperatures should be between 60 and 75 degrees F. (15-24 C.).

 Poblano peppers need full sunlight and rich, well-drained soil that has been amended with compost or well-rotted manure.
 Fertilize the plants about six weeks after planting using a water-soluble fertilizer.

 Water as needed to keep the soil moist but never soggy.
 A thin layer of mulch will prevent evaporation and keep weeds in check.